AbrahamyanVahan/CPU_SIMULATOR/README.md

-You must write your program here https://github.com/VahanAbrahamyan/Assembly-language-for-CPU_SIMULATOR/blob/main/Assembler_INPUT.txt and then compile it and give the output file whose name is "BINARY_OUTPUT.txt" to this "CPU_SIMULATOR" as input.(Input file name is "BINARY_INPUT.txt")
+You need write your program here https://github.com/VahanAbrahamyan/Assembly-language-for-CPU_SIMULATOR/blob/main/Assembly%20language/Assembler_INPUT.txt and then compile it and give the output file whose name is "BINARY_OUTPUT.txt" to this "CPU_SIMULATOR" as input.(Input file name is "BINARY_INPUT.txt")
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
-"BINARY OUTPUT.txt" from https://github.com/VahanAbrahamyan/Assembly-language-for-CPU_SIMULATOR --is a binary code,where written 32bit commands for this CPU
+"BINARY OUTPUT.txt" from https://github.com/VahanAbrahamyan/Assembly-language-for-CPU_SIMULATOR/blob/main/Assembly%20language/BINARY_OUTPUT.txt  --is a binary code,where written 32bit commands for this CPU
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 "BINARY_INPUT.txt"  from https://github.com/VahanAbrahamyan/CPU_SIMULATOR is a input file for this CPU
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------